baconeta/baconeta-com/content/sections/about/about.md

 I have a management and leadership background with a high level of experience in multi-departmental collaboration.

+I currently work as a game producer for the company Void Interactive working on the steam hit [Ready or Not](https://store.steampowered.com/app/1144200/Ready_or_Not/).
-My recent professional experience is part of the Angry Birds mobile games in Rovio as a Games Programmer where I also explored and seconded into our live game production pipelines.
+Prior to that, I was part of the Angry Birds mobile team in Rovio as a Game Programmer where I also explored and seconded into our live game production pipelines.

 Experienced in leading remote team game projects, including game jams and UE4/Unity prototypes.